zonemaster/zonemaster/docs/public/specifications/tests/Zone-TP/zone11.md

    2. Else, output *[Z11_NO_SPF_FOUND]* and terminate the test.

+7. For all messages outputted below, if an IP address in *Name Servers* is connected to more than one name server name, then all names should be included with the message tag.

-7. Compare the set of *SPF-Policies* retrieved from all name servers.
+8. Compare the set of *SPF-Policies* retrieved from all name servers.
 If at least two different name servers have returned different sets of SPF policies, then:

    1. Output *[Z11_INCONSISTENT_SPF_POLICIES]*.
-   2. Group *SPF-Policies* by equal sets of SPF policies, such that a set of SPF policies is mapped to the list of *Name Server IPs* that returned it.
+   2. Group *SPF-Policies* by equal sets of SPF policies, such that a set of SPF policies is mapped to the list of *Name Servers* that returned it.
    3. For each such group of name servers, output *[Z11_DIFFERENT_SPF_POLICIES_FOUND]*.
    4. Terminate the test.

-8. If the *SPF-Policies* set contains at least two entries with the same IP address, then output *[Z11_SPF_MULTIPLE_RECORDS]* with the list of nameservers that returned more than one SPF policy and terminate the test.
+9. If the *SPF-Policies* set contains at least two entries with the same IP address, then output *[Z11_SPF_MULTIPLE_RECORDS]* with the list of nameservers that returned more than one SPF policy and terminate the test.

-9. The following steps assume that all pairs in the *SPF-Policies* set have the same string ("SPF policy").
+10. The following steps assume that all pairs in the *SPF-Policies* set have the same string ("SPF policy").

-10. If the *SPF Policy* does not [pass the syntax check][passing the syntax check] for SPF records, then output *[Z11_SPF_SYNTAX_ERROR]* and terminate the test.
+11. If the *SPF Policy* does not [pass the syntax check][passing the syntax check] for SPF records, then output *[Z11_SPF_SYNTAX_ERROR]* and terminate the test.

-11. If the *Child Zone* is the root zone ("."), a [TLD] or a zone under .ARPA, then:
+12. If the *Child Zone* is the root zone ("."), a [TLD] or a zone under .ARPA, then:

    1. If the *SPF Policy* is a [Null SPF] policy, then output